 If you are connecting to an Impala server that has Secure Sockets Layer (SSL) enabled, you can configure the driver to connect to an SSL-enabled socket.
-When connecting to a server over SSL, the driver can be configured to verify the identity of the server.
+When using SSL to connect to a server, the driver can be configured to verify the identity of the server.

-You can set the connection properties described below in a connection string or in a DSN (in the odbc.ini file).
-Settings in the connection string take precedence over settings in the DSN.
+You can set the connection properties described below in a connection string, in a DSN (in the odbc.ini file), or as a driver-wide setting (in the cloudera.impalaodbc.ini file).
+Settings in the connection string take precedence over settings in the DSN, and settings in the DSN take precedence over driver-wide settings.